 Who should read The Beach?

 Anyone that is travelling long term or has done so in the past should read this book.
-It’s an anlightening look at backpacking and what it entials.
+It’s an enlightening look at backpacking and what it entails.

 This book will appeal to the young generation and those who grew up in the 80s and 90s.
-It may also appeal to people who are free-spirited to.
+It may also appeal to free-spirited people.